DamjanLasicJurkovic/CERRES_public/README.md

 - Download the installer of the [latest release](https://github.com/DamjanLasicJurkovic/CERRES_public/releases/latest)
 - Run the installer and complete all the steps
 - CERRES should now be ready to use
-- To test whether everything works correctly, run the program, the select 'Run CERRES test' from the 'Help' menu
+- To test whether everything works correctly, run the program, then select 'Run CERRES test' from the 'Help' menu

 NOTE: The installer simultaneously installs the GNU GCC compiler (from the MinGW-w64 distribution), which is called by CERRES during execution.
 It is installed in the same folder and removed during CERRES uninstallation.

 ## License
-The usage of the program is free of charge for any academic or personal use, we only require the users to cite this webpage and later the main CERRES paper (not yet released) in any scientific publications containing results obtained by CERRES.
+The usage of the program is free of charge for any academic, educational or personal use, we only require the users to cite this webpage and later the main CERRES paper (not yet released) in any scientific publications containing results obtained by the program.
 For commercial/for-profit use, please contact the developers.
 Please see the [CERRES license](https://www.cerres.org/LICENSE_CERRES.txt) for more information.

 Bundled in the installer is also a pre-built GNU GCC compiler (MingGW-w64 distribution), which is covered under its own GNU GPL-type [license](https://www.cerres.org/LICENSE_MinGW-w64.txt).
 Its source code is available in the public CERRES repository on [GitHub](https://github.com/DamjanLasicJurkovic/CERRES_public) (mingw-w64-v7.0.0.zip).

 ## Contact
+We are always happy to receive any feedback, comments, bug reports or suggestions for additional features!

 Damjan Lašič Jurković<br>
 [Department of Catalysis and Chemical Reaction Engineering](https://www.ki.si/en/departments/d13-department-of-catalysis-and-chemical-reaction-engineering/)<br>
 [National Institute of Chemistry](https://www.ki.si/en/)<br>